 Two of the things they say about themselves in relation to the theme are to be true.
 The third is not.

 When they've finished speaking, ask the class/group to identify the lie.
 And when they have, ask them how they knew.
 What alerted them to it being untrue?

 PS.
 This makes a great icebreaker for groups getting together for the first time.

-In the last activity making up of this collection of 7 public speaking games, your class are broadcasters, anchor people for a news show.
+In the last activity making up of this collection of 7 public speaking games, your class/group are broadcasters, anchor people for a news show.

 The news is whatever has happened during the day.
 It could be an event on the way to school like a traffic jam.
 It might be a new menu in the canteen or lunch room.
 It could be an announcement the principal made.

 It doesn't matter how trivial the happening; encourage the big news treatment for anything at all, even a new set of pencils!